gammasim/simtools/docs/source/getting_started.rst

 Install Docker and start the Docker application (see `Docker installation page <https://docs.docker.com/engine/install/>`_).
-Other container systems like Apptainer, Singularity, Buildah/Podman, etc should work, but are not thoroughly tested.
+Other container systems like Apptainer, Singularity, Buildah/Podman, should work, but are not thoroughly tested.

 Clone simtools from GitHub into a directory ``external/simtools``: